FIR Decimator

 The block provides two filter structures.
 The direct form systolic architecture provides an implementation that makes efficient use of Intel® and Xilinx® DSP blocks.
 This architecture can be fully parallel or serial.
 To use a serial architecture, the input samples must be spaced out with a regular number of invalid cycles between the valid samples.
 The direct form transposed architecture is a fully parallel implementation that is suitable for FPGA and ASIC applications.
 For a filter implementation that matches multipliers, pipeline registers, and pre-adders to the DSP configuration of your FPGA vendor, specify your target device when you generate HDL code.

-All filter structures optimize hardware resources by sharing multipliers for symmetric or antisymmetric filters and by removing the multipliers for zero-valued coefficients such as in half-band filters and Hilbert transforms.
+For scalar input, all filter structures optimize hardware resources by sharing multipliers for symmetric or antisymmetric filters and by removing the multipliers for zero-valued coefficients such as in half-band filters and Hilbert transforms.
+When your input is a vector, the filter structure removes the multipliers for zero-valued coefficients but does not optimize for symmetric coefficients.

 The block implements one filter for each sample in the input vector.
 The block then shares this filter between the polyphase subfilters by interleaving the subfilter coefficients in time.